ehowey/gatsby-theme-catalyst/README.md

 A common change you will need to make is to the logo and logo size.

-The logo is found by default in the `src/content/assets` folder under the names `logo.png`.
+The logo is found by default in the `src/content/assets` folder under the names `catalyst-logo.png`.
 Change this file to reflect your branding.
+You can use other file extensions, e.g. .jpg but you cannot change the file name.
+It is queried by file name for those that know graphQL, not by relativePath.
+So it will work with `catalyst-logo.jpg` but not with `logo-main.jpg`.

-The logo size is managed in the following location: `...src/gatsby-plugin-theme-ui/index.js`.
+The logo size is managed in the following location: `src/gatsby-plugin-theme-ui/index.js`.
 In many cases the size of your logo will control the size of your navbar/header.
 There is also an option in the sizes file which can override the auto height inherited from content and specify a fixed height.

-Try this in `...src/gatsby-plugin-theme-ui/index.js` for a big logo:
+Try this in `src/gatsby-plugin-theme-ui/index.js` for a big logo:

 ```
 import merge from "deepmerge"